 Carne Asada.
 Charred Meat.

 Simple right?
 Welllll not exactly.
 When I thought about doing this cook, I found so many different recipes.
 Who knew so many people differ on what needs to be in that marinade.
 I sure didn’t.
 As I had not had a ton of experience with this marinade I decided that I was going to listen to someone who has never failed me.
 Kenji Lopez over at Serious Eats.
 Kenji’s recipe on this explains everything you need to know about the background how he came to this.
-Im going to take you through this and show you just how easy this is in the Sous Vide for the Home chef.
+Im going to take you through this and show you just how easy this is in the Sous Vide for the Home chef to create an amazing Sous Vide Carne Asada.
 Enjoy!

 The first real big decision you have to make is what meat you’re going to go with.
 Like everything with this cook, its not that simple, many are split on the protein.
 Your options?